83-year-old woman spends five months among buffalo herders in Kashmir

 The couple, who attended Central Baptist, became foster grandparents to several children who were adopted from India by American families.

-On Lasa’s 90th birthday, six of the seven children at Naga Boni visited.
+On Lasa’s 90th birthday, six of the seven children of Naga Boni visited.
 Myrtle has written, but not published, a book on “Memories of Lasa Kaul” and is working on another book about their life together, “The ‘Twain Met.”

 For information, call 467-2514.